ruilejin/LLM-review-sentiment/README.md

 # LLM-review-sentiment
 This is a review santiment analysis project.
 In this project, we explore the best modeling way for building sentiment classifier.
+The LLM we use is RoBERTa.

 mask_language_model_fine_tune.ipynb:
 To fine tune mask language model on domain knowledge, in this project which is movie reviews.